kluster-ai/docs/getting-started.md

 `get https://api.kluster.ai/v1/files/{file_id}/content`

-To retrieve the file content of the Batch job, send a request to the `files` end point specifying the `output_file_id` and redirecting standard output to a file.
+To retrieve the file content of the Batch job, send a request to the `files` endpoint specifying the `output_file_id` and redirecting standard output to a file.

 <div class="grid" markdown>